Lawn Care Frequently Asked Questions

 Q: With an aeration, how long before the plugs will regenerate or breakdown?

 A: The aeration plugs take about 4 weeks depending on the weather.
 Sandier soil breaks down faster than a clay-based soil.
 We also leave the plugs, we do not rake them up as it is good to allow them to break down and work back into the turf.

 Q: What do I as the homeowner need to do prior to aeration?

 A: Yes, we ask that you please flag any invisible fence you may have as well as irrigation heads, or even if you know where your cable TV line is as it is beneficial

 Q: How often should I aerate?

 A: We recommend once a year as it opens up the soil to allow water, oxygen, organic material and nutrients to get to the root zone.
-Clay soil needs it more than a silt or sand soil
+Clay soil needs it more than a silt or sandy soil

 Q: I have an irrigation system and/or invisible pet fencing.
 Does anything need to be done with these before the aeration?

 A: Yes-Irrigation systems: Any irrigation heads or control valve boxes that are in the yard area will need to be marked so they don’t get damaged.
 Pet fencing typically runs along the perimeter of the yard and needs to be properly marked to ensure the line doesn’t get cut.